-SUPPLEMENTARY INFORMATION: Commerce hereby publishes its fall 2022 Unified Agenda of Federal Regulatory and Deregulatory Actions pursuant to
+SUPPLEMENTARY INFORMATION: Commerce hereby publishes its spring 2023 Unified Agenda of Federal Regulatory and Deregulatory Actions pursuant to

 Executive Order 12866 and the Regulatory Flexibility Act, 5 U.S.C.
 601 et seq.
-Executive Order 12866 requires agencies to publish an agenda of those regulations that are under consideration.
-By memorandum of September 2, 2022, the Office of Management and Budget issued guidelines and procedures for the preparation and publication of the fall 2022 Unified Agenda.
+Executive Order 12866 requires agencies to publish an agenda of those regulations $\bar{t}$ hat are under consideration.
+By memorandum of February 22, 2023, the Office of Management and Budget issued guidelines and procedures for the preparation and publication of the spring 2023 Unified Agenda.
 The Regulatory Flexibility Act requires agencies to publish, in the spring and fall of each year, a regulatory flexibility agenda that contains a brief description of the subject of any rule likely to have a significant economic impact on a substantial number of small entities.